ffhibnese/GIFD_Gradient_Inversion_Attack/README.md

 For StyleGAN2, we adapt [Pytorch implementation](https://github.com/rosinality/stylegan2-pytorch), which is based on the [official Tensorflow code](https://github.com/NVlabs/stylegan2).

-We express great gratitute for their contribution to our community.
+We express great gratitude for their contribution to our community.